 PJS 370/470 Special Topics in Peace and Justice Studies (3 credits) – required

 Topics vary.
-Course may be repeated once for credit if topic changes.
+Course may be repeated for credit as often as the topic changes.

 Electives (12 credits) – list of approved electives announced each semester